 You don’t want your dog developing a taste for cat, that won’t end well for anyone.
 You need to train him to stay away so he doesn’t cause one serious injury.
 Injuries can lead to hefty vet bills that you don’t want to foot!

 Before you end the reign of terror you will need to get a few bits together.
-Deterrence collars that spray water or citronella may prove essential.
+A spray bottle full of water may prove essential.
 You’ll also need your dog's favorite food or treats to motivate and reward him.

 Cat flaps that your dog can’t fit through will also be needed for one of the methods.
-Some chewy and enticing toys will also be required to channel his energy and aggression elsewhere.
+Some chewy and enticing toys will also be required to channel your pooch's energy and aggression elsewhere.

 Apart from that, just bring the right attitude and a good degree of patience and you’re ready to get to work!